ivettevaldez/JSProjects/README.md

 # JavaScript Projects
-All related to JavaScript (frameworks, libraries, etc.) projects.
+All related to JavaScript (frameworks, libraries, etc).
 It contains stuff like: React.